RendijsSmukulis/codevoid.io/content/running-gunicorn-aiohttp-in-docker.md

 Gunicorn will include this file as a module, and we don't want the development server to be started - but it would be handy to still be able to run it from the python interpreter while developing.
-To achieve this, add this check before the line that starts the server:
+To achieve this, add the following check before the line that starts the server:

     :::python
     app = web.Application()